 Try this buttermilk duck fat cornbread the next time you make chili!
 Duck fat is a great addition to this rendition of a classic comfort food.
-If you’re looking for game day recipes, this sweet treat is perfect.

 The duck strikes again.